 - 1. In the administration interface, go to PBX Services. - 2.
 Double-click Call monitoring. - 3.
-In the Edit Service dialog, you can change the service extension. - 4.
+In the Edit Service dialog, you can change service extension. - 4.
 Check the Service is enabled option. - 5.
 Read the disclaimer carefully and click I Agree.

-- 6. Click the keys icon and remember the PIN number.
-You can also change the PIN number.
-The PIN protects the call monitoring from misuse. - 7.
-Select the Audio mode: - Listen only muted When joining an active call in listen only mode, there is no indication to the active callers that you have joined the call. - Whisper to the extension only muted only to remote party - Talk to both unmuted - 8.
-To allow users to change the audio mode with DTMF codes, check the Allow the monitoring user to change the mode using DTMF codes (4, 5, 6) option.
+6. Click the keys icon and remember or change the PIN number.

+The PIN protects the call monitoring from misuse.

+- 7. Select Audio mode:

+- Listen only muted

+- Whisper to the extension only muted only to remote party

+- Talk to both unmuted

+- 8. To allow users to change the audio mode with DTMF codes, check the Allow the monitoring user to change the mode using DTMF codes (4, 5, 6) option.

-Users can change the audio mode with a key on their phone devices (4 is for Listen only, 5 is for Whisper to the extension only and 6 is for Talk to both).
+Users can change the audio mode with the key in the phone device (4 is for Listen only, 5 is for Whisper to the extension only and 6 is for Talk to both).